Champagne Day Trip from Paris to Reims Without a Car (2023)

 Doing a walking Reims champagne tour is beneficial so you can get fresh air between bubblies.
 You won’t be as sleepy so you can enjoy more of the Reims sights.

 Plus, let’s be real: you’re eating and drinking a fair bit of champagne, so walking is a great way to work off the calories.

 The closest Champagne Houses open for tasting and touring are Champagne Charles de Cazanove and G.H.
 Mumm, with Taittinger and Veuve Clicquot being on the farther end of this Reims itinerary.

 Stepping out of the Reims station, turn left and within 5 to 15 minutes you’ll hit your first tasting, depending on your preference.

 Just next to the station is the first possibility, Champagne Charles de Cazanove, at 8 place de la République.
-If you’re on a budget, keep your money for the tours later in the day and pop in here for a tasting.
+If you’re on a budget, keep your money for the guided tours later in the day and pop in here for a tasting.
 It’s not as good as Mumm, in my humble opinion, but what do you have to lose by trying it?

 Now that you’ve tickled your nose and are in the Reims vibe, head towards the city center to see Reims’ crowning (pardon the pun) glory, Reims Cathedral, just a 10 to 15-minute stroll away.